 Meet Jeffery Glessing, M.S.
 CCC-SLP!

-With a vast amount of experience with all ages of people who stutter, Mr. Glessing does not have a one therapy fits all approach, rather care is taken to diagnose each client's specific needs and beliefs to design a therapy program to aid them in becoming a more effective communicator over the course of their lifetime.
+With a vast amount of experience with all ages of people who stutter, Jeff does not have a one therapy fits all approach, rather care is taken to diagnose each client's specific needs and beliefs to design a therapy program to aid them in becoming a more effective communicator over the course of their lifetime.
 An investment that will payoff for the client for the rest of their lives.

 Becca graduated from the University of Minnesota-Twin Cities with a Bachelor’s degree in Speech-Language and Hearing Sciences in 2013.
 She then traveled out west to earn her master’s degree in Speech-Language Pathology from Western Washington University graduating in 2015.
 After graduation, Becca returned to Rochester to work for the Rochester Public Schools.
 She grew up in Rochester, so returning to this great community was an easy choice.
 Within the Rochester Public Schools, Becca has worked with a wide range of populations, from early childhood to middle school.
 Her experience includes working with communication needs including articulation disorders, language disorders, Autism, Deaf and hard of hearing, and AAC.